maurapintor/flask-classification/docs/slides.md

 ---

-If we want to define more than one container and link them together, we should use a docker container file.
+If we want to define more than one container and link them together, we should use a docker compose file.
 We have one already in our root-directory.
 Let's inspect that.

 ---

-We have three blocks
+We have three blocks:
+* web
+* redis
+* worker

 ---